Used and loved by millions

 Best practice

-When using "substantial points", ensure that the context clearly indicates why these points are significant.
-Provide specific details or examples to support their importance.
+When using "substantial points", ensure the context clearly indicates the significance or weight of the points being discussed.
+Using quantifiable data or examples can further emphasize their importance.

 Common error